faasm/faasm-experiments/docs/sgd.md

 This can be done once and uploaded to S3 (see below).
 From then on it can just be downloaded directly from S3 on relevant machines.

-From there it must be uploaded into the relevant state storage for running the algorithm.
+From there it must be uploaded into the relevant state storage for running the algorithm (see the experiment notes).

 ## Downloading from S3